Ionview: Recreation

 The Taylor-Massey Creek, an eastern tributary of the Don River, flows through the Eglinton Ravine in the southwest portion of Ionview.
 Green space within the neighbourhood includes Eglinton Ravine Park, extending from Eglinton Avenue East to the railway, centrally located Ionview Park, and Jack Goodlad Community Park in the north.

 Municipal parks in Ionview are managed by the Toronto Parks, Forestry and Recreation Division.

 Transportation

 The neighbourhood is well-connected to the rest of the city by public transit, served by the Toronto Transit Commission's (TTC) bus routes 17 Birchmount, 34 Eglinton East, and 43 Kennedy bus routes.
-Kennedy station, the eastern terminus of the Bloor-Danforth subway and southern terminus of the Scarborough RT, is immediately south of Ionview.
+Kennedy station, the eastern terminus of the Bloor-Danforth subway and the Eglinton Crosstown LRT, is immediately south of Ionview.

 Eglinton Avenue East is a major east-west road that passes through Ionview.